-We love to serve our sauce over this favorite recipe for whole wheat pancakes from AllRecipes.
+We love to serve nectarine-blueberry sauce over this favorite recipe for whole wheat pancakes, from AllRecipes.
 I love that the sauce offers a lower added sugar option than syrup.
-We sometimes squirt a bit of real whip cream on top (still lower in sugar gram for gram than the stuff you buy in the syrup aisle as most of it is high fructose corn syrup with coloring added!)
+We sometimes squirt a bit of real whipped cream on top (gram for gram, still lower in sugar than the stuff you buy in the syrup aisle, as most of it is high fructose corn syrup with coloring added!).
 We also like the fruit sauce on top of vanilla ice cream or added with vanilla yogurt into a sweet crepe good for breakfast or a healthy dessert.

 If you have extra fruit sauce, you can freeze it in silicone muffin cups for individual portions.
 When you’re ready to use, just thaw the mixture and serve.
 You can taste summer all year long that way!

 Nectarines are low in calories and have a number of health promoting anti-oxidants, minerals and vitamins like Vitamin C, potassium, B-complex vitamins and more.

 I hope you’ll give this simple nectarine-blueberry sauce recipe a try!

 - 2 nectarines, diced